SvenMaack/KT-Aurora/src/src/nativeMain/kotlin/css_lib/base/browser/Readme.md

-This interfaces can be used to check browser support.
+These interfaces can be used to check browser support.